The fact that there are so many controversies in the field of nutritional science only causes confusion and many mistakes among the public.

 - The sweetener may be sugar, high-fructose corn syrup, fruit juice, sugar substitutes (in the case of diet drinks), or some combination of these.
-Soft drinks may also contain caffeine, colorings, preservatives, and another ingredient.
+Soft drinks may also contain caffeine, colorings, preservatives, and other ingredients.

 - The list of side effects of drinking soft drinks contains many severe diseases.
 Soft drinks look innocuous, but their long-term effects are significant.

 - Drinking soft drinks in any form is not recommended.
 They also make us gain weight much faster than the same calories of natural beverages.

 - Diet drinks are also very harmful as they contain artificial sweeteners that must be neutralized by the liver & kidneys.

 Is salt bad for you?
 (In measured quantities, the answer is "No.")

 - It has gained a bad reputation in the past few decades and has been linked to high blood pressure, heart disease, and even stomach cancer.